Carrie Lam wins H.K. leadership race

 Carrie Lam, the former No. 2 in the Hong Kong government, was on Sunday elected the next chief executive of the semiautonomous territory by a pro-Beijing election committee, becoming its first female leader.

-Lam received 777 votes of the 1,194-member Election Committee, easily beating her two rivals -- former financial secretary John Tsang, who received 365 votes, and retired judge Woo Kwok-hing, who had just 21.
+Lam, 59, received 777 votes of the 1,194-member Election Committee, easily beating her two rivals -- former financial secretary John Tsang, who received 365 votes, and retired judge Woo Kwok-hing, who collected just 21.
 The total valid vote count was 1,163, according to the returning officer.

-Lam will take office for a five-year term on July 1.
-Her official appointment by Beijing's is expected to come within days.
+"Here, with humility, I stand as chief executive-elect of the Hong Kong Special Administrative Region of the People's Republic of China," Lam said in her victory speech.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.